Web Sales Management

 Option Action

-Patron Clicking the patron button after selecting an email in the list will open the patron window.
-This will allow you to edit the email address and correct it.
+Patron Clicking the patron button after selecting an email in the list will open the patron window to whom the email is being sent.
+You can edit the primary email address and correct it for the future.

 You should take this action if you can see that the email address was obviously spelled incorrectly.
 You may want to contact the patron and get the correct spelling of the email address.

-• If you fix the email address (above) or have fixed the reason why the email was not sent, then select the email and change the status to 'Not Done'.
-The web listener will automatically try to resend the email.
+• If you correct the email address (by editing the patron record, as above) or have fixed the reason why the email was not sent, then

 You should take this action if the error message indicates that there was an issue talking to the SMTP server that has been corrected -OR - after correcting an email address.